reimannsarah/friend-invite/README.md

 - You should be able to check out the repo, install its dependencies, and run the app locally to do development.
 - To use the rest API, you'll need to use an auth code, which should be emailed to you.
 - Clone the repo to your local machine, and commit locally.
 Please keep your work local and do not post the repo to Github.
-- When you are finished, zip up the entire folder (including the .git folder) and email it back to us.
+- When you are finished, zip up the entire project folder ([Mac](http://osxdaily.com/2012/01/10/how-to-zip-files-in-mac-os-x/) | [Windows](https://support.microsoft.com/en-us/help/14200/windows-compress-uncompress-zip-files) ) and email it back to us.

 ## Misc